tapper/Tapper-autoreport/README.md

 `tapper-autoreport` is a "bash include file" you can add ("source") at the end of your own bash script.

-It then magically turns your bash script into an "**Tapper test suite**".
+It then magically turns your bash script into a "**Tapper test suite**".

 It also allows your bash script to be executed locally via the `prove`